 Putting Poker Combinations to Use

-In a $1/3 live game in Las Vegas, you are seated in the big blind, and a player in the Cutoff opens to $10, to which you respond with a call.
+In a $1/3 live game in Las Vegas, you are seated in the big blind, and a player in the Cutoff opens to $10, which you call.

 The dealer puts out a flop of Ad5s6s, you check your entire range, and your opponent puts out a bet of $8 into the $21 pot.